-Congratulations to the 2016 Global Career Development Facilitator (GCDF) scholarship recipients.
-Each received $5,000 to support their counseling education and recognize their commitment to providing career counseling and guidance.
+Congratulations to the 2017 Global Career Development Facilitator (GCDF) scholarship recipients.
+The awards help to support their counseling education and recognize their commitment to providing career counseling and guidance.

 Upon graduation, Chi Sang Thomas Fung intends to work with the disadvantaged, particularly students with special education needs.
 With the GCDF scholarship, Fung will dedicate himself more fully to offering career counseling to those in need, even on a voluntary basis, in addition to attending different counseling conferences when the opportunity arises.
 Chi Sang Thomas Fung will receive $2,000.

 After graduation, Stanton intends to continue his work serving at-risk youth as well as youth from underserved populations.
 His focus is to remain a strong advocate for these individuals while showing them they can achieve greater things through broadening their education, as well as helping them enter the workforce.
 In addition, this scholarship will allow Stanton to continue toward strengthening his own professional identity as a counselor.
 Stanton will receive $5,000.

 Marela Roşoiu goal is to develop a counseling program for parents and children, focusing on vocational counseling, in order to provide a safe guidance space and the appropriate tools to make positive changes in their behavior and communication patterns.
 She wants to help her clients unwrap their hidden dreams and talents and access resources, such as confidence, patience, optimism and calm, to find their strengths and improvement zones so that they are able to discover and follow their vocation.
 Roşoiu will receive $2,000.

 Congratulations to the 2017 CCE Professional Development Award winners.
 Award recipients receive $500 to advance their professional identity and development as a CCE credential holder.